 Non-Thesis (Second) Master of Science

 This degree program offers a graduate degree (Master of Science, non-thesis option) in earth and environmental sciences.
 It is designed for professionals who desire a second graduate degree to re-train in applied subjects in earth and environmental sciences and who already hold an M.S. or a Ph.D. degree with a completed thesis or dissertation in a science or engineering field.
 Areas in which you may focus include:

 - Near-surface geophysics

 The program can be completed in as little as one year.

 - The standards for admission into the M.S. program with the non-thesis option are identical to the standards for regular admission.

-- The non-thesis program requires 22 hours of graduate credits taken at Wright State University.
-The student's course schedule will be specified through a Program of Study approved by the student's advisory committee of three graduate faculty members.
+- The non-thesis program requires 22 hours of graduate credits taken at Wright State.
+Your course schedule will be specified through a program of study approved by an advisory committee of three graduate faculty members.

-- The 22 credit hours will include 4 hours of research (EES 6990), the result of which will be a review paper focused on a topic related to the student's area of interest.
-The paper should be developed under the guidance of the student's advisory committee.
+- The 22 credit hours will include 4 hours of research (EES 6990), the result of which will be a review paper focused on a topic related to your area of interest.
+The paper should be developed under the guidance of an advisory committee.